brianmaierjr/uni/README.md

 ### Styling

-While running `bundle exec gulp` modify any of the files in the `assets/scss/` folder and watch the changes happen.
+While running `bundle exec gulp` modify any of the files in the `assets/scss/` folder and your browser will update automatically.
+No reload required!

 The layouts all have their own stylesheets found in `assets/scss/layouts/`.
 This is where images for each of the three layouts can be found.
 In addition, this is where you can change text color, layout, etc.

 #### Primary color

-The one color this theme makes use of is the `$primary-color`.
-It can be changed in the `assets/scss/base/_config.scss` file.
-This color is used for headings, accents, and buttons.
+The primary color is used for headings, accents, and buttons.
+It can be changed by modifying the `assets/scss/base/_config.scss` file.

 ### Add Content